wmww/Skylight/readme.md

 ```

 ### Type Semantics
 The only time there is explicit type syntax in Skylight is in function headers.
-The names you use in them are simply the names of functions that return the type you want.
-Confused? here is an example:
+To create a type, use the `construct` keyword instead of `func` and the function name will be usable to denote the type that function returns.
 ```
-func int_dub_tuple(a: int, b: dub) {
+construct int_dub_tuple(a: int, b: dub) {
 	return (i: a, d: b)
 }

 func use_tuple(val: int_dub_tuple) {
-	echo int is [val.i], dub is [val.d]
+	print "int is " val.i ", dub is " val.d
 }

 # type error